 … YUM.
 That’s all I’ve gotta say, y’all, and I truly hope you’ve enjoyed this Thanksgiving celebration as much as I have!

-And if you’re interested in trying out these Drunken Pecan Pie Bars, here’s how you can make ’em at home.
+If you’re interested in trying out these Drunken Pecan Pie Bars, here’s how you can make ’em at home:

 Drunken Pecan Pie Bars

 Slightly sweet and wonderfully decadent, Drunken Pecan Pie Bars taste like the favorite holiday pie... elevated.
 Bourbon adds a unique caramel flavor to this boozy spin on pecan pie.
 Start with a buttery homemade crust, then pour in a drunken pecan pie mixture before baking until done.
 Serve warm with a scoop of your favorite vanilla ice cream!
 These Drunken Pecan Pie Bars are a mouthwatering way to end any Thanksgiving or holiday feast.